Services

 Four hands piecing together four puzzle pieces

-Some of the professionals I collaborate with include therapists (e.g., physical, speech, occupational, vision, massage, etc.), orthodontists, dentists, chiropractors, ENTs, allergists, dieticians, sleep specialists, pediatricians, family physicians, functional medicine practitioners, counselors, and more.
+I use every session with patients as an opportunity to screen for interdisciplinary provider needs.
+Some of the professionals I collaborate with include therapists (e.g., physical, speech, occupational, vision, massage, etc.), orthodontists, dentists, chiropractors, ENTs, allergists, dieticians and nutritionists, lactation consultants, sleep specialists, pediatricians, family physicians, functional medicine practitioners, counselors, and more.

 With consent, I am happy to maintain open communication as appropriate with any practitioners involved in my patients’ care to ensure the best possible outcomes.